 Through trapping, poisoning and shooting, government agents and bounty hunters killed off every last gray wolf in Oregon, Washington and California by the 1940s.
 However, the species has begun to make a remarkable comeback in the Pacific West as wolves have migrated west after a successful re-introduction into the northern Rockies in the mid-1990s.
-Today, approximately 158 individuals and 31 packs including 19 breeding pairs, now call Oregon home.
+Today, approximately 175 individuals and 21 packs including 16 breeding pairs, now call Oregon home.
 Washington reported 108 individuals and 21 packs including 10 breeding pairs.
 In 2015, California’s first known contemporary pack, the Shasta Pack, was documented and had pups for the first time in nearly a century.
 Today, California has 2 confirmed packs in residence, the Lassen Pack and the Whaleback Pack.
 The Lassen Pack has birthed pups every year since 2017.
 The Whaleback Pack currently comprises OR-85 and an uncollared female.
 They had seven pups in 2021 and six pups in 2022.

 Misinformation, fear mongering, poaching and lethal control continue to confront gray wolves as they mount their historic comeback in the Pacific West.
 Cascadia Wildlands and allies are working tirelessly to protect and restore a viable population of wolves across the Northwest through advocacy, outreach, education and litigation.
 We are also a founding member and sit on the steering committee of the Pacific Wolf Coalition, which was formed in 2012 to promote gray wolf recovery in the Pacific West.
 Click here for more information and resources on gray wolf recovery.
 Visit our chronology of Oregon wolf recovery since 2008.